-The economic analysis was performed using a Discounted Cash Flow (DCF) which is a standard industry practice.
-The key assumptions used for the study are shown in Table 1-8 and establish a "Base Case."
-The table provided the life-of-project averages for grade recovery and these values vary over the life of the project depending on the head grades and split between mixed sulfide ore and transition ore.
+The economic analysis was performed using a Discounted Cash Flow (DCF) as per standard industry practice.
+The key assumptions used for the study are shown in Table 1-10 and establish a "Base Case".
+The table provides the life-of-project averages for grade recovery and these values vary over the life of the project depending on head grades and split between mixed sulfide ore and transitional ore.